Contents

 Chroots and mock configurations

-Mock builds packages in what is known as a chrooted environment
+Mock builds packages in what is known as a chrooted environment (or just

-for short).
+chroot for short).
 This means that the processes invoked as part of the

 build see only a portion of the filesystem.
 For those processes, the root

-is what you see as /var/lib/mock/[configuration]/root
+directory / is what you see as /var/lib/mock/[configuration]/root.
+Mock

 installs all of the packages that your package specifies as BuildRequires

-into the chroot, then invokes rpmbuild -ba [package].spec
+into the chroot, then invokes rpmbuild -ba [package].spec inside the chroot.

 Build logs